 - 16. Evaluability is the extent to which an activity or a programme can be evaluated in a reliable and credible fashion.
 The below provides a preliminary evaluability assessment, which will be deepened by the evaluation team in the inception package.
 The team will notably critically assess data availability and take evaluability limitations into consideration in its choice of evaluation methods.
 In doing so, the team will also critically review the evaluability of the gender aspects of the operation, identify related challenges and mitigation measures. - 17.
-In answering question one, the team will be able to rely on assessment reports, minutes from the project review committee, the project document and logframe, evaluations or reviews of past operations, as well as documents related to government and interventions from other actors.
+In answering question one, the team will be able to rely on assessment reports, minutes from the project review committee, the project document and logframe, as well as documents related to government and interventions from other actors, particularly the UNHCR who are the key partners.
 In addition, the team will review relevant WFP strategies, policies and normative guidance. - 18.
 For question two the operation has been designed in line with the corporate strategic results framework (SRF) and selected outputs, outcomes and targets are recorded in the logframe.
-Monitoring reports as well as annual standard project reports (SPRs) detail achievement of outputs and outcomes thus making them evaluable against the stated objectives. - 19.
-However, answering question two is likely to pose some challenges owing in part to: i) the absence of baseline data for the activities, which will need to be reconstructed using findings from various assessment reports and ii) data gaps in relation to efficiency.
-To mitigate this challenge, the CO is in the process of compiling post-distribution monitoring and assessment data. - 20.
-For question three, the team members will have access to some institutional planning documents and is likely to elicit further information from key informant interviews.
+Monitoring reports as well as annual standard project reports (SPRs) detail achievement of outputs and outcomes thus making them evaluable against the stated objectives.
+Monitoring data will also be accessible in case further analysis is required beyond what is already provided in CO monitoring reports.
+The evaluation team will need to make this known to the CO during the inception phase to ensure that ample time is provided to consolidate the data where necessary. - 19.
+However, answering question two is likely to pose some challenges owing in part to: i) absence of baseline data for some activities, which will need to be reconstructed using findings from various assessment reports ii) Data gaps for some indicators due to missed monitoring cycles and iii) data gaps in relation to efficiency. - 20.
+For question three, the team members will have access to some institutional planning documents as well as operational reports, and is likely to elicit further information from key informant interviews. - 21.
+The official language in Iran is Farsi, which is used for all Government documents and communication.
+This means that for the team to be able to review official documents, the country office will have to support with interpretation as appropriate.
+Likewise, if any of the evaluation products are to be shared with the Government, they will have to be interpreted.
+For key informant interviews, unless the evaluation team has a Farsi speaking member, there will be need for an interpreter in all interviews with Government officials.
+This will require the team to factor in the need for interpreters and also organise with the country office prior to arrival.